OCTOBER 25, 2019 – JANUARY 5, 2020

 Richard Prince: Portraits is curated by Elysia Borowy-Reeder, Executive Director, and is generously supported by A. Alfred Taubman Foundation.

 ↑ Binelde Hyrcan, Cambeck (2011) Video Still.
-Courtesy of Wedge Collection.
+Courtesy of The Wedge Collection.

 REGIONAL IDENTITIES x GLOBAL CONTEXT

-Crossing Night: Regional Identities x Global Context is organized by the Museum of Contemporary Art Detroit in collaboration with the A4 Arts Foundation, Cape Town and is curated by Larry Ossei-Mensah, Susanne Feld Hilberry Senior Curator, Josh Ginsburg, Director at the A4 Arts Foundation, and Jova Lynne, Ford Curatorial Fellow.
+Crossing Night: Regional Identities x Global Context is organized by the Museum of Contemporary Art Detroit in collaboration with the A4 Arts Foundation, Cape Town and is curated by Larry Ossei-Mensah, Susanne Feld Hilberry Senior Curator, Josh Ginsburg, Director at the A4 Arts Foundation and Jova Lynne, Ford Curatorial Fellow at MOCAD.

 ↑ Kenny Irwin, Jr., Robolights (1987-2017).
 Photographs: Julia Reyes Taubman, from the publication Kenny Irwin: The Robolights Project, Palm Springs 1986-2017.